rfgplk/snowball.cpp/README.md

 To compile the examples from source run `ninja` or `ninja {example name}`, such as `ninja snowball_example_fac`.

-snowball is a platform agnostic library, as such the code will work on any operating system.
+snowball is a platform agnostic library, as such the code will work on any operating system (minus the stack tracing, that part is Linux only).

 ## General Usage
 ```cpp